act-rules/act-rules.github.io/_rules/no-auto-play-audio-80f0bf.md

 ## Accessibility Support

 The native `<video>` and `<audio>` controls in several browser and assistive technology combinations are not keyboard accessible and the `<video>` or `<audio>` element itself may not be announced.
-Authors are recomended to use custom controls for keyboard navigation and cross browser accessibility support in general.
+Authors are recommended to use custom controls for keyboard navigation and cross browser accessibility support in general.

 ## Background